perforce/helix-authentication-service/docs/Development.md

 $ p4 extension --configure Auth::loginhook --name loginhook-all
 ```

-## Sample Data

-### LDAP Sample Data

-The OpenLDAP server running in Docker has a group named `users` and a single
-user named `george` whose password is `Passw0rd!`.

-### OpenID Connect Sample Data

-The oidc-provider service has a sample user with email `johndoe@example.com`,
-and whose account identifier is literally anything.
-That is, requesting an
-account by id `12345` will give you Johnny; requesting another account by id
-`67890` will also give you Johnny.
-The account password is similarly meaningless
-as any value is accepted.
-The only constant is the email address, which is what
-the login extension uses to assert a valid user.
-The docker container for p4d
-has a user set up with this email address already.

-### SAML Sample Data

-The saml-idp test service has exactly one user whose email is
-`saml.jackson@example.com` and has no password at all -- just click the **Sign
-in** button to log in.
-The docker container for p4d has a user set up with this
-email address already.

 ## Running the Service on HTTP

 If for some reason you do not want the auth service to be using HTTPS and its